hdlj/Mongoose/README.md

+This project has been submitted in partial fulfillment of the requirements for the MSc Degree in Computing (Software Engineering) of Imperial College London in September 2015.
+The report of this project can be found in this repository.

 # Mongoose

 Mongoose is a real-time operating system based on a preemptive round robin scheduling with a microkernel architecture.
 It works on Arduino Uno board with ATMega328p and 2KB of RAM.
 Multiple applications (up to 3) can run concurrently on the board.
 Each application is considered as a process with its own stack.
 They have equal priorities.
 The quantum (time slice), for the round robin scheduling policy, is 2 ms offering a balance between the scheduler overhead and the impact of the number of processes.